 Product sales, net represents the gross sales of YUTIQ and DEXYCU less provisions for product sales allowances.
-Product sales, net increased by \$2.1 million to \$6.8 million for the three months ended March 31, 2021 compared to \$4.7 million for the three months ended March 31, 2020.
-Product sales during 2020 were negatively impacted due to shutdowns associated with the Pandemic in the U.S. Although we did see a modest return of customer demand for both products in the third and fourth quarters of 2020, we expect demand to continue at decreased levels through the duration of the Pandemic until restrictions on elective surgeries and office visits are removed.
-Customer demand has a direct impact on product orders from our specialty distributors that we record as net product sales.
-Net product revenue represents product purchased by our distributors whereas customer demand represents purchases of product by physician practices and ASCs from our distributors.
+Product sales, net increased by \$5.0 million to \$8.7 million for the three months ended June 30, 2021 compared to \$3.7 million for the three months ended June 30, 2020.
+Product sales during 2020 were negatively impacted due to shutdowns associated with the Pandemic in the U.S. Although we did see a modest return of customer demand for both products in the third and fourth quarters of 2020, as Pandemic-related restrictions on elective surgeries and physician office visits were largely removed during the first and second quarters of 2021, the future progression of the Pandemic and its effects on our business and operations are uncertain at this time.
+Depending on the future developments that are uncertain and difficult to predict, including new information that may emerge concerning the Pandemic, our customer demand may be adversely affected in the future as well.
 Please see the Recent Development section for more information on the impact of the Pandemic on, among other things, our product sales.
-Currently, the pass-through reimbursement for DEXYCU is set to expire on March 31, 2022, if not otherwise extended.